Photon emission without quantum jumps: Methods

 After adding up all of the above terms, we find that

 for $r \in (0,ct)$.
 For $r>ct$, the coefficients $c_r(t)$ are zero due to the speed of light being finite.
 The above expression confirms Eq.~(\ref{oma}).

 {\bf Acknowledgement.} A.B. would like to thank G. C. Hegerfeldt and A. Kuhn for many interesting and stimulating discussions.
 T.H. and D.H. acknowledge financial support from the UK Engineering and Physical Sciences Research Council EPSRC (Grant No.~2885425 and EP/W524372/1).
-Moreover, H.A. acknowledges financial support from The Public Authority for Applied Education and Training in Kuwait. \\[0.5cm] {\bf Author contributions.} A.B conceived, supervised, and guided the project.
-T.H., D.H. and A.B. carried out the calculations and wrote the first draft.
-All authors discussed the results and contributed to the editing of the manuscript. \\[0.5cm] {\bf Competing interests.} The authors declare no competing interests. \\[0.5cm] {\bf Corresponding authors}.
-Correspondence to Thomas Hartwell and Almut Beige.
+Moreover, H.A. acknowledges financial support from The Public Authority for Applied Education and Training in Kuwait.